jan-bogaerts/mark/src/markdownCode.md

-# MarkdownCode
+# Mark
-MarkdownCode is an ideation and software building tool driven by machine learning.
+Mark is an ideation and software building tool driven by machine learning.
 It allows users to enter text in markdown which is automatically analyzed for various parameters and which can be converted into executable software code.

 ## development stack
 - developed in javascript (ES6)